 The 5-Series will have a range of sizes, from a compact 32-inch model up to a large 75 inches.
 Phillips has confirmed a total of 7 size options across the 5505 and 5704 models.
 Pricing has not yet been announced.

 A third model in the Philips 5-Series is the upcoming 5905 Android TV.
 This 4K smart TV will be available in sizes ranging from 43 to 75 in.
-But the biggest feature on this new set is a built-in gaming mode, which supports high resolution and HDR gaming through both gaming consoles and Google's Stadia cloud gaming service.
+But the biggest feature on this new set is a built-in gaming mode, which supports high resolution and HDR gaming through both gaming consoles and Google's Stadia cloud gaming service (see our Google Stadia review for more information on the service).
 This gaming mode is designed to reduce latency while still presenting optimized picture and a smooth gaming experience.

 Pricing and availability of the Philips 5905 Android TV has not yet been announced.